 L 59 : I have mulled over this and looked at historic diaries to try and understand the uncertainty in the stage levels and diaries, if notable events they are often comparable - I suspect because of the interest in the 'peak' or highest water level is recorded, this can be seen in the relationship between flood marks and stage series in the same settlement even when formed independently.

-Je ne comprends pas du tout ce qu’il veut.

 We agree that additional investigation is needed when historical information relates to a place that have been flooded.
 We need to decide if it is a maximum level or not.
-On line 59, we are dealing to another uncertainty associated to the frequency of measurement (the real peak flow may have been missed between two successive measurement of stage).
+On line 59, we are dealing with another uncertainty associated to the frequency of measurement (the real peak flow may have been missed between two successive measurement of stage).
 See our sentence in line 354 (section 3.3.1): “Additionally, after 1840, when the stage was rising above 5 m, the operators made more frequent visual records (supposedly hourly measurements).
 When these records are available, they are of course used to establish the daily maximum stages.”

-L 61 : Gaugings -> We tend to not use the term 'gaugings' in English, either gauges or gauged seriesSuggestion de Michel et Jérôme : "discharge measurement or gauging" et ensuite seulement "gauging".
-On peut même dire : “direct discharge measurement” ?
+L 61 : Gaugings -> We tend to not use the term 'gaugings' in English, either gauges or gauged series

-As “Gaugings” is differently understood (UK, USA, Australia, New Zeland…), we explain in lines 39-40 and 61 our “definition”, and we changed the title of section 3.4.
+As “Gaugings” is differently understood (UK, USA, Australia, New Zealand…), we explain in lines 39-40 and 61 our “definition”, and we changed the title of section 3.4.

 Lines 39-40 (section 1, second paragraph):